SHINE-six/kitahack_2024-Watts_Up_Wizards-GreenPeak/README.md

 This orchestrated technology architecture aims to create a seamless and intelligent HEMS, ensuring optimal user experiences, efficient IoT device management, and continuous improvement through data-driven insights.

+## Future Prospect
+We aim to scale GreenPeak by deepening partnerships and diversifying our outreach.
+Our cloud-based architecture ensures technical scalability to meet growing demands.
+Upcoming features like a industry version, lite mode and a carbon credit trading platform are set to enhance user engagement further.

 ## Nature of this Project
 Copyright © [2024], [Watt's up Wizards]